bifurcationkit/BifurcationKit.jl/README.md

 - Automatic branch switching at simple Hopf points to periodic orbits
 - **Automatic bifurcation diagram computation of equilibria**
 - Fold / Hopf continuation based on Minimally Augmented formulation, with Matrix Free / Sparse Jacobian.
-- detection of Bogdanov-Takens, Bautin and Cusp bifurcations and computation of their normal form.
+- detection all codim 2 bifurcations of equilibria and computation of the normal forms of Bogdanov-Takens, Bautin and Cusp
 - Periodic orbit computation and continuation using Shooting, Finite Differences or Orthogonal Collocation.
 - detection of Branch, Fold, Neimark-Sacker, Period Doubling bifurcation point of periodic orbits.
 - Continuation of Fold of periodic orbits